A retirement income stream, gives you regular payments from your super, and allows you to enjoy some generous tax benefits.

 $1.6 million transfer balance cap

-From 1 July 2017, a $1.6 million cap applies to the total amount of super that can be transferred into a tax-free retirement income account.
-If you exceed your transfer balance cap, you may have to remove the excess from one or more of your income stream accounts and pay tax on the notional earnings related to that excess.
+A $1.6 million cap applies on the total amount of super that can be transferred into a tax-free retirement income stream account.
+If you breach this new cap, you will be subject to a tax on the notional amount of the earnings on the excess.